 There’s something so cozy and comforting about a baked dessert when the weather starts to cool down.
 A fruit crisp is one of the easiest ones to make and what better way to send off summer and celebrate the changing of the seasons than making blueberry crisp!

 There will be plenty of time to make an apple crisp throughout the fall and winter months, but for now, this easy blueberry crisp is the one to try.
-Use up all of your remaining blueberries you’ve had frozen up until now and make this quick and easy dessert filled with sweet syrupy blueberries with a cinnamon sugar buttery crumble topping.
+Use up all of the remaining blueberries you’ve had frozen up until now and make this quick and easy dessert filled with a sweet syrupy blueberry sauce and cinnamon sugar buttery crumble topping.

 This blueberry crisp with oats comes together in under 1 hour and is the same recipe whether you use blueberries or your choice of another fruit, so keep this one handy!
 Serve it warm with whipped cream or a scoop of homemade vanilla ice cream.